turnipsoup/ctfwriteups/ractf-2020/a_monster_issue/README.md

 5252619       0x50260B        End of Zip archive, footer length: 22
 ```

-Playing OwO.wav produces clicking sounds that make you think something is hidden.
+Unzipping the `.zip` and then playing OwO.wav produces clicking sounds that make you think something is hidden.
 Sure enough we see a hint when we look at the spectrogram: `Password{Shad0ws}`.

 We run binwalk on the new file:

 ```
-PhillipJFryIV monster/_aero_chord.mp3.extracted » binwalk OwO.wav
+PhillipJFryIV monster/_aero_chord.mp3.extracted » binwalk -e OwO.wav

 DECIMAL       HEXADECIMAL     DESCRIPTION
 --------------------------------------------------------------------------------